GaloisInc/daedalus/docs-src/source/tutorial/ppm-breakdown-comb.rst

 ------------------

-While it is great to be able to parse many things in sequence, most interesting formats require that we be able to parse one of a set of *alternatives* - as an example, in a programming language, there are typically many different forms of expression, and anywhere an expression is allowed, we must be able to successfully parse any of those different forms.
+While it is great to be able to parse many things in sequence, most interesting formats require that we be able to parse one of a set of *alternatives*.
+As an example, in a programming language, there are typically many different forms of expression, and anywhere an expression is allowed, we must be able to successfully parse any of those different forms.

 DaeDaLus is unique in that it provides two ways of handling alternatives:
-*biased choice* and *unbiased choice* - many parsing libraries do not provide this flexibility.
+*biased choice* and *unbiased choice*.
+Many parsing libraries do not provide this flexibility.
 We'll now look at these alternatives (no pun intended), and some examples that demonstrate their differing behaviors.

-Note that our working PPM example does not use any alternative parsing - the extended exercise following this section, to implement the PNG image format, will show off these features more concretely.
+Note that our working PPM example does not use any alternative parsing.
+The extended exercise following this section, to implement the PNG image format, will show off these features more concretely.